|A Brief Review of Recent Advances in Carpal Tunnel Syndrome|

 |Farhad Mirzaei1, Morteza Delkhosh Reihan2, Firooz Salehpour1, Marzieh Marahem3|

-3Department Medicine Physiology, Tabriz University of medical sciences, Tabriz, Iran
+3Department of Physiology, Faculty of Medicine, Tabriz University of Medical Sciences, Tabriz, Iran

-Objectives: Carpal Tunnel syndrome (CTS) is a complicated disorder associated with localized median nerve compression in the carpal tunnel, which is associated with neurological symptoms, pain and functional limitation of the wrist, which in turn leads to problems in daily routine activities and reduced ability to work and ultimately negatively affecting quality of life and public health status.
-So the purposes this review were to evaluate effective diagnosis and conservative treatments for Carpal Tunnel syndrome (CTS)
+Objectives: Carpal tunnel syndrome (CTS) is a complicated disorder which occurs when a localized median nerve is compressed in the carpal tunnel.
+It causes neurological symptoms, pain, and functional limitation of the wrist, which in turn leads to problems in daily routines and activities and reduced ability to work, ultimately negatively affecting the quality of life and public health status.
+In this regard, this review aimed to evaluate the effective diagnosis and conservative treatments of CTS.

-Materials and Methods : This reviewed study was carried out by doing search in Scholar Google, PubMed and Elsevier databases using keywords such as carpal tunnel syndrome, treatment outcome, review, corticosteroids, and diagnosis.
-Approximately 40 articles were selected that were fully reviewed.
+Materials and Methods: To conduct this review study, Google Scholar, PubMed, and Elsevier databases were searched using the keywords "carpal tunnel syndrome, treatment outcome, review, corticosteroids, and diagnosis".
+At last, 40 articles were selected and fully reviewed.

-Conclusion: The CTS diagnosis should be based on history of patient, medical background and physical examination must be done along with electrodiagnstic test.
-To reduce the signs and symptoms of moderate CTS, local and oral corticosteroid is effective according to the evidences.
-Besides that, only some limited conflicting evidences are abserved that nonsteroidal anti-inflammatory drugs, vitamin B6, and diuretics are no more effective than placebo in reliving CTS symptoms.
-Then, surgery is the sole treatment that takes away the median nerve compression in moderately severe cases.
+Conclusions: Based on the results, the CTS diagnosis should be based on the medical history of patient.
+In addition, physical examination must be done along with electrodiagnstic test.
+To reduce the signs and symptoms of moderate CTS, the use of local and oral corticosteroid could be effective according to the evidence.
+Only in some limited conflicting evidence, it was observed that nonsteroidal anti-inflammatory drugs, vitamin B6, and diuretics were no more effective than placebo in relieving the CTS symptoms.
+Therefore, surgery may be the sole treatment that takes away the median nerve compression in moderately severe cases.

 Cite By, Google Scholar